Document Design, How-to Guides, Printing

 Ream – A ream of paper is 500 (480 used to be the standard) sheets of paper.
 The ream is used to determine the bond paper’s weight.

-Register – Register refers to the arrangement of two or more printed images in exact alignment with one another.
+Register – The arrangement of two or more printed images in exact alignment with one another.

 Register Marks – Register marks are any cross marks or other symbols use to assure the proper registration